wp-plugins/affiliates/readme.txt

 == Changelog ==

 = 1.2.1 =
+* added detailed referral info on summary screen: shows number of referrals by status - accepted, closed, pending and rejected
 * affiliates_added_affiliate action provided after a new affiliate has been added
 * affiliates_updated_affiliate action provided after an affiliate has been edited
 * Note that affiliates_deleted_affiliate action already existed